javierbyte/react-statevalidator/README.md

         required: true
     }

-Is we want to validate all our rules in `stateValidations`, simple run `this.validate` without parameters:
+If we want to validate all our rules in `stateValidations`, simple run `this.validate` without parameters:

     this.validate();